Disclaimer for All Information on Dental Cavitations and NICO and Ischemic Bone Disease contained in this page:

 Although cavitations can go undetected for years in an otherwise healthy person, jaw pain sometimes occurs in patients suffering from bone lesions and sometimes jaw pain will manifest after a sinus infection, which can then also lead to the discovery of a cavitation.
 But it seems that the vast majority of people seeking to discover whether or not they have cavitations are those also suffering from other chronic health issues.
 It is the overriding health condition that has brought them back to the dentist seeking ways to cut down on potential toxins flowing into the bloodstream.

 The first step in successfully diagnosing cavitations can be made using a variety of diagnostic tools which can include a unique ultrasound device developed specifically for this purpose called a Cavitat, CAT scans and MRI’s.
-The best method of detection is through a ConeBeam CT Scan (CBCT) and applied kineseology (AK) or muscle testing.
+The best method of detection is through a ConeBeam CT Scan (CBCT) with additional oral maxillofacial radiology reports prior to a final diagnosis and any recommendation for interventional treatment and therapies.
+As an adjunct applied kineseology (AK) or muscle testing can be used as well.

 Cavitations & NICO Diagnosis – Why don’t traditional dentists diagnose dental cavitations?
 Are cavitations real?
 Where is the research?